 Many other popular reception areas are convenient to our beaches, such as the North Carolina Aquarium at Fort Fisher in Kure Beach, and several full-service oceanfront hotels, including the Blockade Runner Beach Resort, Holiday Inn Resort and Shell Island Resort in Wrightsville Beach, as well as the Courtyard Marriott Carolina Beach Oceanfront.

 If you prefer bricks and cobblestones to sand, Wilmington’s River District and Historic District are full of elegant places for both ceremony and reception.
 Distinctive architecture is a major draw, as are views of the Cape Fear River.
-Riverfront venues with stunning views include the Wilmington Convention Center, the Hilton Wilmington Riverside, and The Shell Wilmington at Port City Marina.
+Riverfront venues with stunning views include the Wilmington Convention Center, the Hotel Ballast, the Embassy Suites Wilmington Riverfront Hotel, the Aloft Wilmington at Coastline Center and The Pier at Port City Marina.
 A dozen magnificent old churches stand a few blocks from the river, which is lined with a two-mile promenade called the Riverwalk.
 It connects several popular party spots, tour boat docks and marinas.
 Close by are plenty of restaurants, hotels and bed-and-breakfast inns, private clubs and other venues that host receptions and rehearsal dinners.
 Downtown’s short distances make it practical for newlyweds to travel in unconventional means such as a horse-drawn carriage, and for guests to stroll from ceremony to reception.

 Historic buildings often have a dramatic scale — high ceilings, wide doors, tall windows — that’s hard to find in newer places.
 Many have beautiful grounds, with ancient oaks or lavishly landscaped gardens, which can accommodate receptions.
-Some examples are the Inn at City Club, Thalian Hall-City Hall, the Bellamy Mansion Museum of History & Design, Graystone Inn, and the Brooklyn Arts Center, a restored 1888 church.
+Some examples are the Inn at City Club, Thalian Hall-City Hall, the Bellamy Mansion Museum of History & Design, Graystone Inn and the Brooklyn Arts Center + Annex, a restored 1888 church.
 Closer to the beach than downtown, Airlie Gardens is another favorite spot for weddings in a coastal garden setting.
-Other leading visitor attractions offer their own unique ambience.
-The Aquarium, the Cameron Art Museum, Battleship North Carolina and our historic World War II-era USO building are all popular for weddings.
+Other leading visitor attractions offer their own unique ambiance.
+The North Carolina Aquarium at Fort Fisher, the Cameron Art Museum and our historic World War II-era USO building are all popular for weddings.

 Our mild climate makes outdoor events popular, especially in spring and fall.
 Not too hot and not too cold, those are by far the favorite times for weddings here.
 Balmy weather typically starts in February, and lasts into November.
 Heat, humidity, crowded beaches and frequent rain showers make July and August less popular.
 April and October are the driest months, and have the mildest temperatures.